-The week of Halloween:
+The weeks before Halloween:

 - Watch a flick.
 Have a Halloween movie night, but skip the blood and gore in favor of kid-friendly features like The Nightmare Before Christmas, Casper, or Hotel Transylvania.
 Pop some corn, mull some cider, and dim the lights to set the mood.

 - Deck the haunted halls.
 Visit a local haunted house on kids’ day.
 Or make your very own haunted village at home!

 - Sink your teeth into the celebration.
 See if you can actually eat a meal while wearing plastic vampire teeth.